coach bolts vs coach screws

 Coach screws or lag screws are used in many DIY jobs where the need for heavy resistance is less.
 Coach bolts need to be used with a nut, so it can be awkward to tighten them.
 Therefore, screws can be a preferred choice.

 In terms of material composition available, coach screws are the same as carriage bolts.
-Fusion Fixings has BZP and A2 stainless available in an array of sizes.
+Fixabolt has A2 stainless available in an array of sizes.

 Are Coach Bolts Stronger Than Screws?